The Role of the Local Governing Body

 School visits help governors to understand more about their academy and the reality of school life.
 We encourage governors to take on specific roles, dependent upon their interests and visit their academy.

-Contact the Governors
+Contact

 Meet the Governors